laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-2/labs/mongoose-store.md

 ## The Buy Button

-After you have your full CRUD app working, it's time to break/extend RESTful conventions according to your own lights.
+After you have your full CRUD app working, you can ignore RESTful routing practices for a moment in order to add some fake "buy" funtionality.
 The app needs a buy button.
-It's up to you to make your own routes to facilitate it.
+It's up to you to make your own route to facilitate that.

 As mentioned in the expected functionality, if a product is in stock (the qty is above 0), the show page should have a BUY button.
 If the product is out of stock, it should not have this button.